 Origins of the future

 With Telco Solution & Services GmbH, valantic has established a new competence center for the telecommunications industry.
-With this center, valantic TSS wants to focus more precisely on the concerns, desires, and requirements of customers in the telecommunications sector.
+With this center, valantic TSS starts to focus more precisely on the concerns, desires, and requirements of customers in the telecommunications sector.
 In this interview with our Managing Directors Roland Martinez and Stefan Michaelis, who are responsible for business development, we spoke about the background of and plans for this new valantic company.

 Roland Martinez has been Managing Director of the valantic Group for six years and during the same period has held positions at valantic IBS GmbH and before that at cedros Gesellschaft für Datenverarbeitung. cedros became valantic IBS GmbH in October 2017.
 Roland has been a successful partner to the telecommunications industry at both companies for many years.
 Now, together with Stefan Michaelis, a proven expert in the telecommunications industry, and an expert team, he is starting again with valantic Telco Solutions & Services GmbH (TSS) in the locations in Siegburg and Leipzig.